 It is hard to come by good news lately, but as Warren Buffet says, “Be greedy when others are fearful and fearful when others are greedy.”
-Reports tell us that he has been following his mantra to the letter recently as he is finally spending his $146.7 billion in cash held at the end of 2021.
-Does this tell us the pain is over, or is he just getting started?
+Reports tell us that he has been following his mantra to the letter recently as he is finally spending his $146.7 billion cash held at the end of 2021.
+So does this tell us the pain is over or is he just getting started?
 Let’s recap some of the news weighing on the market first.

 - China is still pursuing a “Zero COVID” policy that includes lockdowns of entire cities.
 This impacted factory production by -2.9% and retail sales by -11.1% from the previous year.
 Expect continued supply chain disruptions.